dougzp/finalPrice/README.md

 ```
 ./gradlew clean
 ./gradlew build
+./gradlew runCucumber
+./gradlew generateCucumberReports

 ```
 Upon completion, the test report can be accessed at:
 ```
-reports/cucumber/report/cucumber-html-reports
+reports/cucumber/report
 ```
-Open report_feature_*.html file in a browser to see detailed test outcomes.
+Open html file in a browser to see detailed test outcomes.

 ### Additional Links